schatzcenter/CBREC/CBREC-Fire/README.md

-**California Biomass Residue Emissions Characterization (C-BREC) Tool**
+**California Biomass Residue Emissions Characterization (C-BREC) Model**
 ===================================================================

-# Wildfire and RX Burn Emissions Module
+## Wildfire and RX Burn Emissions Module

 This module is part of the [California Biomass Residue Emissions Characterization (C-BREC) Model](https://schatzcenter.org/cbrec).
 The C-BREC model was originally developed as part of the [California Biopower Impact Project](https://schatzcenter.org/cbip/).
 The remote repository for this model can be found at [github.com/SchatzCenter/CBREC](https://github.com/SchatzCenter/CBREC).

 This module calculates wildfire and RX burn emissions under different silvacultural treatments and biomass utilization scenarios.
-Outputs from this module are used as inputs to the C-BREC LCA Module.
+Outputs from this module are used as inputs to the Life Cycle Assessment Module.

-## Installation
+### Installation

 Download or fork the repository from [github.com/SchatzCenter/CBREC](https://github.com/SchatzCenter/CBREC).

-## File Structure
+### File Structure

 The file structure for the Wildfire and RX burn Emissions Module is shown in the following tree.